UOA-MEDSCI-736/Adamthe1st-green-cortex/README.md

 **FOLDERS:**

 - *project_raw_data:*
    contains "ram.xlsx" spreadsheet which holds the raw data in a column-row representation.
-This raw data file was provided by Dr Fabiana Kubke (email:f.kubke@auckland.ac.nz) and is licensed under (CC0).

 - *results:*
   contains the results of the test cases made along the development of the project.
 The result files are in ".txt"           format.